 A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

-I’m currently a candidate for Burlington City and Regional Council in Ward 4.
+Olivia Duke is a candidate for Burlington City Council (Ward 4) and Halton Regional Council.

-My work is grounded in an academic background in psychology and mental health, with a growing focus on how housing, policy, and community systems shape wellbeing across the lifespan.
+Her work is grounded in an academic background in psychology and mental health, with a focus on how housing, policy, and community systems shape wellbeing across the lifespan.

-I hold a Master of Public Policy (MPP), specializing in housing policy, with a focus on how housing, growth, infrastructure, and local decision-making shape affordability, livability, and long-term community wellbeing in Burlington and across the Halton Region.
+Olivia holds a Master of Public Policy (MPP), specializing in housing policy, with a focus on how housing, growth, infrastructure, and local decision-making influence affordability, quality of life, and long-term community wellbeing in Burlington and across the Halton Region.
+Her academic and community work has also included specialized study and leadership focused on healthy aging, senior care, and community wellbeing.
+Through this work, she has explored practical approaches that strengthen support for families, caregivers, and older adults while helping build communities where people can remain connected, independent, and engaged throughout their lives.

-Over the years, I’ve worked alongside nonprofit organizations, volunteer groups, and local partners on initiatives related to food security, aging in place, community wellbeing, and organizational governance in Burlington and across the Halton Region — from supporting local events and fundraising efforts to contributing to governance and organizational planning.
-These experiences have shaped my interest in how local systems function, how decisions affect people differently, and how communities can work together to strengthen resilience, build public trust, and support thoughtful, responsible decision-making.
+Over the years, she has worked alongside local organizations, volunteers, and community partners on issues including food security, support for families and caregivers, healthy aging, youth and community wellbeing, and nonprofit leadership.
+Her involvement has ranged from supporting local events and fundraising initiatives to contributing to governance, strategic planning, and organizational sustainability.
+These experiences have shaped her understanding of how local decisions affect people differently and how communities can work together to strengthen resilience, build public trust, and support thoughtful, responsible decision-making.

 Group of six women at a WACC organized event, holding signs about mentorship, #WACC2025, and love for HIEC.
 Background decorated with purple, white, and silver balloons, and a banner with the WACC and HIEC logos.